Madge Arwell: Oh no, love, no. I think you've just got your helmet on backwards. How did you manage that?

-- Everybody Calls Him Barkeep: The Doctor.
+- Everybody Calls Him "Barkeep": The Doctor.
 He introduces himself as "The Doctor, or the Caretaker, or Get Off This Planet", but throughout the episode, everyone calls him "Caretaker".
-It's probable that this is his intention, as he is supposed to be going incognito from this point.
+This is his intention, as he is supposed to be going incognito from this point.

 - Everybody Lives: Not only that, but everybody gets what they want!
-The Androzani get their fuel, but the trees' spirits live on, Madge finds her children and unintentionally saves her husband, and the Doctor learns that he does have people who care about him.
+The Androzani get their fuel, but the trees' spirits live on; Madge finds her children and unintentionally saves her husband; and the Doctor learns that he does have people who care about him.

-The Doctor: You and I, Cyril, we're weak, but she's FEMALE.
+- Gender-Restricted Ability: Only women are able to transport the forest.
+The Doctor put it best:The Doctor: You and I, Cyril, we're weak, but she's FEMALE.
 More than female, she's mum.
 How else does life ever travel?
 The Mother ship.

-- George Jetson Job Security: The Doctor royally screws up his caretaker job with the present portal, Leads to this:
+- George Jetson Job Security: The Doctor royally screws up his caretaker job with the present portal, leading to this:Madge: Caretaker?

 - The Grinch: Discussed.
 Madge is afraid to tell her kids that their father is dead on Christmas in part because she's afraid she'll ruin the holiday for them for the rest of their lives.

-- Happily Married: Madge and Reg.
+- Happily Married: